A User’s Guide to the Common Application

 Table of Contents

 Introducing the Common App

-The Common App originally came into being in 1975, when 15 private colleges, including Colgate College and Vassar College, began considering the repetitiveness of the college application procedures.
-In the days of paper applications, filling out separate forms for each college by hand, including writing essays, made applying to more than a few colleges demand a huge amount of work.
+The Common App originally came into being in 1975, when 15 private colleges, including Colgate College and Vassar College, began considering the repetitiveness of college application procedures.
+In the days of paper applications, filling out separate forms for each college by hand, including writing essays, made applying to more than a few colleges a huge amount of work.

 The original Common App schools, recognizing that they had similar admissions standards, developed a single application form to be used by all member schools.
 This application could be photocopied and sent to a number of different schools, thus drastically reducing the workload for college applicants.

 Over time, more and more colleges joined the Common App system until they numbered in the hundreds.
 Though not without controversy, students and college admissions offices alike gravitated toward the streamlined approach to admissions provided by the application system.

 The Common App has continued to gain member schools over the years.
 Many competitive and popular colleges now accept applications through the Common App — for example, all of the schools that make up the Ivy League use it.
 While some admissions professionals have criticized the Common App, calling it too generic (among other critiques), others have praised it for simplifying the application process for colleges and students alike.